 According to Lustron Corporation documents prepared in late 1949, thirty-nine Lustron Homes were sold within the state of North Carolina.

 1946 - The Hugh G. and Sarah (Sally) Noffsinger House, approximately 1630 Country Club Road, Wilmington.
 Sold in 1975 to Hugh Noffsinger Jr. Sold in 1992 to Frank H. and Alison F. Bernhart.
-They gave the house (not the land) to Historic Wilmington, who gave it away to Alvin O. and Donnalee Frega in March of 1992.
+They gave the house (not the land) to Historic Wilmington, who gave the house away to sculptors Alvin O. and Donnalee Frega in March of 1992.
 They moved it to 5724 Sidbury Road, Castle Hayne NC, bottom photo.
-Sold in 2000 to Jack L. and Elizabeth I. James who still owned it as of 2012.
+Over time, the house was dismantled for art projects.
+The property also had huge amounts of old metal like typewriters, shipping containers, and metal stair cases.
+Just before the property was sold in 2000 to Jack and Elizabeth James, the scrap metal was taken to recycling.
 Top photo by Gray Laughridge.
 Middle photo of Frega inside the house by Todd Sumlin.

 1947 - The Sue Sims and C.E.
 Riley House, 6312 South Maplewood Street, Pleasant Garden NC.
 Deeded to Sue Sims Riley in 1971.
 Sold in 1972 to Doris A. and Linwood P. Virden.
 Deeded in 1972 to Doria A. Virden.
 Sold in 1994 to Sheila Marie S. and Walter Ray Rush Junior.